skywalker975/g5-2026-website/_pages/Storytelling.markdown

 HERO’s primary objective is to move beyond merely describing global hunger and shift toward a highly analytical, predictive approach.
 The project leverages Big Data architecture and a Machine Learning model to identify the root causes driving food crises and determining their severity on the IPC (Integrated Food Security Phase Classification) scale.
 To achieve this, HERO integrates and analyzes diverse global data streams—ranging from socioeconomic dynamics (such as conflict, political instability, and market fluctuations) to climate and environmental drivers (such as drought and precipitation anomalies).
 The analysis is conducted at the regional level (Admin1).
-This choice makes it possible to overcome the severe data scarcity found at the local level (Admin2), ensuring a robust, continuous dataset enriched with global geopolitical indicators that would otherwise be lost at finer resolutions.
+This choice makes it possible to overcome the severe data scarcity found at the local level (Admin2), ensuring a robust, continuous dataset enriched with global geopolitical indicators that would otherwise be lost at finer resolutions (Cit.
+Alice Giorgio | Data scientist | WFP, data in our area are a mess and missing data are the main aspect to adress).
 In this way, HERO goes beyond capturing a snapshot of the current situation to provide an early-warning tool capable of forecasting evolving risks.
 This enables humanitarian organizations and policymakers to plan timely, targeted, data-driven interventions before an emergency turns into a catastrophe.

 -- METTERE IMMAGINE ANIMATA PAESI CHE SI SPENGONO E ACCENDONO NEL TEMPO -- paesi nelle varie fasi (rosso tenue fasi iniziali e rosso scuro fasi più gravi)